theobori/go-neuvector/README.md

 If you want to help the project, you can follow the guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).

-There are some types written by neuvector [here](https://github.com/neuvector/neuvector/blob/main/controller/api), which we've redone some of them for greater clarity and ease of reading.
+There are some types written by neuvector [here](https://github.com/neuvector/neuvector/blob/main/controller/api), which we've redone some of them for greater clarity, ease of reading and to avoid the hassle of licenses.
 But we're not opposed to using them for future implementations.

 ## 🧪 Tests